5 Lessons Learned from Deploying 500+ Unattended Retail Stores

 3. Traditional and Next-Gen Vending Machines Just Don’t Cut It

-Byte Foods sources all its food from third-party suppliers – we’re like a mini Whole Foods in an office.
-Between variously sized drinks, meal packages, and snacks, it was important that our store wasn’t restricted by pre-sized slots.
-Even newer, more versatile vending machines couldn’t handle the diverse range of products we were offering.
+Byte sources its food from third-party suppliers – that’s why we’re like a mini Whole Foods in an office.
+Between variously sized drinks, meal packages, and snacks, it was crucial that our store wasn’t restricted by pre-sized slots.
+There was no way even newer, more versatile vending machines could handle the diverse range of products we were offering.

-We realized our stores couldn’t just be a redesigned vending machine.
-The store had to allow for different formats and form factors.
-Shelving slots that expand and retract for any size products, from meal-kits to snacks and drinks.
-A technology platform capable of allowing a variety of products in a single row, so you no longer have to stock a single SKU “all the way back.”
-And connected to the internet, so the operator can see inventories across an entire fleet of fridges in real-time, see product expiration dates, change product pricing and much more.
+Ergo we knew our stores must be more than a redesigned vending machine.
+That’s why we included different configurations with expandable and retractable shelving slots for any size product.
+Our technology platform is capable of allowing a variety of products in a single row, so you no longer have to stock a single SKU “all the way back.”
+Since it’s connected to the internet, the operator can see real-time inventory across an entire fleet of fridges, which includes product expiration dates, change product pricing and much more.

 Takeaway: Your technology partner can make or break the success of your business.
 A less flexible, traditional vending machine never could have secured our place in 500+ stores

 4. Pricing Should Be Highly Customizable

-Some of our customers wanted to be able to subsidize the food by 10%, others by 25%, and others by more.
-There were requests for employee allowances, incentive discounts, and company sponsored happy hours.
-Some clients wanted to subsidize food just for the graveyard shift.
+Some customers wanted the ability to subsidize their food with varying discounts or even give it away.
+We had requests for employee allowances, incentive discounts, and company sponsored happy hours.
+Clients even wanted to subsidize food just for their graveyard shift employees.

-Being able to provide flexible per-location pricing models helped us land dozens of customers.
-Our food wasn’t limited to simply being an amenity, but a tool that offices could use to drive employee satisfaction and build culture.
+It’s clear: providing flexible per-location pricing models helped us land dozens of customers.
+Our food wasn’t simply an amenity — it was a tool for offices to drive employee satisfaction and build culture.

-Takeaway: Giving businesses flexibility over the food pricing caused them to see our stores as an opportunity to create value for employees, rather than just another food option.
+Takeaway: Giving businesses flexibility over food pricing reframed our stores as an opportunity to create value for employees, rather than just another food option.

-5. Precise Food And Sales Data Is Non-Negotiable
+5. Precise Food & Sales Data Is Non-Negotiable

-We knew every location would want their own unique food mix — we just didn’t so much customization.
-Indian dishes, for example, sold tremendously well in 20% of our stores, but it flopped in 80%.
-Instantly turning off Indian dish stocking at those locations cut our waste dramatically, which improved our overall margins — all thanks to granular data provided by Byte Technology’s platform.
+We knew each location would want their own unique food mix, we just avoided too much customization.
+Indian cuisine, for example, sold tremendously well in 20% of our stores, but flopped in 80%.
+Shutting off stocking Indian cuisine at those locations drastically cut our waste — which improved our overall margins — all thanks to granular data provided by Byte Technology’s platform.

-This data enabled us to accomplish things that would have been impossible otherwise:
+This data enabled us to accomplish things that would have otherwise been impossible:

-- We learned to identify per-location preferences.
-It wasn’t only salad.
-Some locations saw strong demand for breakfast sandwiches each morning.
-Other locations tended to have more employees stay late for dinner.
-We saw, then anticipated these trends and adjusting product selection has been a boon for Byte.
+- Learning how to identify per-location preferences.
+Some places saw strong demand for breakfast sandwiches, while others frequently had employees stay late for dinner.
+Anticipating these trends and adjusting product selection has been a boon for Byte.

-- We accurately tracked food spoilage.
-With each delivery, the Byte Technology platform automatically records products that did not sell and are removed from the store.
-In addition, we can see how long each product has sat on the shelf and be proactive with discounting.
-All of this adds up to building a more profitable business while offering a great experience to our customers.
+- Accurately tracking food spoilage.
+With each delivery, the Byte Technology platform automatically records products that did not sell and removes them from the store.
+In addition, we can see how long each product has sat on the shelf and proactively discount it.
+We’ve built a more profitable business while offering our customers a great user experience.

-- We created predictive sales algorithms for optimized purchasing.
+- Created predictive sales algorithms for optimized purchasing.
 These models tracked historical sales and spoilage data, current shelf life and expected demand to help inform ordering, minimize spoilage and inform stocking across every store.